-Pour the milk into a small pot and bring it to a boil.
-Transfer it to a bowl and add the 3 tea bags.
-Let it infuse the milk and cool down.
+- Heat the oven to 340°F/170°C. In a small pot, bring the milk to a boil.
+Transfer to a small bowl and add the tea bags.
+Let infuse and cool.

-Wipe out the pot and place it back on a medium heat.
-Brown the butter.
-Allow it to melt and then slowly become dark golden in color.
-It should become very foamy and the milk solids should be light brown.
-As soon as you reach this colour, transfer to another bowl (as it will burn quickly) and mix in the honey.
-Allow this mixture to cool down.
+- Wipe out the pot and heat over medium.
+Melt the butter, then slowly let it become dark golden in color.
+It should become very foamy, and the milk solids should be light brown.
+As soon as you reach this color, transfer to another small bowl (as it will burn quickly) and mix in the honey.
+Let cool.

-Sift the flour, baking powder, and baking soda through a sieve and add the salt, sugar, ginger, and cinnamon.
-Mix well to combine.
-Once the brown butter and milk have cooled, squeeze the residual milk from the teabags into the milk and discard them.
-Add the milk to the brown butter and honey mixture and mix well.
+- Into a large bowl, sift the flour, baking powder, and baking soda through a fine-mesh sieve.
+Add the brown sugar, salt, cinnamon, and ginger and mix well to combine.
+Once the brown butter and milk have cooled, squeeze the residual milk from the tea bags into the milk and discard them.
+Add the milk to the brown butter mixture and mix well.

-Mix the wet mixture into the dry ingredients, reserving a little bit in case the batter gets too thin.
-Mix well with a wooden spoon.
+- Using a wooden spoon, mix the milk mixture into the dry ingredients, reserving a little bit in case the batter gets too thin.
 Add the eggs and mix again until smooth.

-Grease a 9x5-inch rectangular bread tin with a little bit of butter or oil.
+- Grease a 9x5-inch pan with a little bit of butter or oil.
 Pour in the batter.
-If the batter is more than an inch below the top of the bread tin, pour a little bit out to prevent it overflowing.
+If the batter is less than an inch below the top of the pan, pour a little bit out to prevent overflowing.

-Bake for 1 hour and 10 to 20 minutes, or until a skewer comes out clean when pierced.
-Let the cake cool in the tin before removing it.
+- Bake for 1 hour and 10 to 20 minutes, until a tester inserted into the center comes out clean.
+Let the cake cool in the pan.
 It should rise in the oven and deflate slightly once cooled.